 Mechanical predictions are basically predictions that are made using statistics and algorithms.
 While humans can do mathematical equations by hand, they can’t process the same amount of data that computer programs can.
-Considering this, the following meta-analysis review is kind of a computer versus human situation.
+Considering this, the following meta analysis review is kind of a computer versus human situation.

-A meta-analysis that examined a bunch of studies that had measured the difference in accuracy between clinical and mechanical prediction found that ‘’ mechanical prediction often outshines clinical prediction; that is, when it is not superior, it performs as well as clinical prediction’’.
+A meta-analysis that examined a bunch of studies which had measured the difference in accuracy between clinical and mechanical prediction found that ‘’ mechanical prediction often outshines clinical prediction; that is, when it is not superior, it performs as well as clinical prediction’’.

 They found that the variable that influenced the observation that mechanical prediction outperformed human prediction, was when there had been a clinical interview.
 The clinical interview, the cause of error.

 According to these results, a computer program would be more accurate in analysing the nature and development of a patient’s condition.
-They propose that the human contact between psychologist and client was the main source of error, which affected the diagnosis and prognosis.
+They propose that the human contact between psychologist and client was the main source of error, which effected the diagnosis and prognosis.
 This would theoretically be a good argument for substituting (at least to some degree) a therapist with an AI program.
 If they are more accurate, why not?
 Well . . .

-They call an emergency suicide hotline and are met by a calm, clear, and robotic voice.
-The last sliver of hope is spent on an artificial system that feigns human concern.
+They call an emergency suicide hotline and are met by a calm, clear and robotic voice.
+The last sliver of hope spent on an artificial system that feigns human concern.
 While I do not want to be so outright cynical about that quite real possibility, I simply can’t imagine that in particular cases like this, that an AI system could be at all comforting.
 It could very well have the opposite effect, who knows.
 These are all things to be considered as we edge our way toward an AI-prevalent world.

 Artificial Intelligence & Creativity

-Well, if you have made it this far in the article and are enjoying it, then I’m excited to engage you in this next part.
+Well, if you have made it to this far in the article and are enjoying it, then I’m excited to engage you in this next part.
 Separately, creativity and artificial intelligence are considerably interesting topics.
 Combined, they are equally, if not, even more interesting.